Mega-Disaster Tracking

 Photo: 6 ABC Action News.

-If you've watched any of these shows, you've likely already begun planning for a catastrophy.
+Since 2007, the History Channel has aired programs about all the various "tipping points"on the horizon.
+See the TV listings in the gray box to the right.
+If you've watched any of these shows, you've likely already begun planning for the next catastrophe.
 Just as Noah commenced building his ark long in advance of the mother of all rainstorms, each of us can mitigate the impact of a worst-case scenario by:

-2) Evaluating long-term evacuation destinations.
+2) Evaluating potential long-term evacuation destinations.

 3) Learning first aid and herbal medicine.